 Identifying Teeth Wear Patterns

-Examining teeth wear patterns is an important component of bite analysis.
+Examining tooth wear patterns is an important component of bite analysis.
 Your dentist will analyze the wear patterns on your teeth, looking for signs of abnormal tooth wear.
 Uneven wear patterns can indicate bite alignment problems, such as grinding or clenching, that may require intervention to prevent further damage to the teeth and improve overall bite alignment.

 Functional Evaluation